DariuszPorowski/modern-data-warehouse-dataops/e2e_samples/fabric_dataops_sample/README.md

 Microsoft Fabric is an end-to-end analytics and data platform designed for enterprises that require a unified solution.
 It encompasses data movement, processing, ingestion, transformation, real-time event routing, and report building.
 Operating on a Software as a Service (SaaS) model, Fabric brings simplicity and integration to data and analytics solutions.

 However, this simplification comes with a cost.
 The SaaS nature of Fabric makes the DataOps process more complex.
-Customer needs to learn new ways of deploying, testing, and handling workspace artifacts.
+Developers/Engineers need to learn new ways of deploying, testing, and handling workspace artifacts.
 The CI/CD process for Fabric workspaces also differs from traditional CI/CD pipelines.
 For example, using Fabric deployment pipelines for promoting artifacts across environments is a unique feature of Fabric, and doesn't have a direct equivalent in other CI/CD tools.

-This sample aims to provide customers with a reference end-to-end (E2E) implementation of DataOps on Microsoft Fabric, covering non-functional aspects such as observability, security, data quality, and testing.
-It is designed as a reference implementation and should be customized to meet specific customer requirements.
+This sample aims to provide users with a reference end-to-end (E2E) implementation of DataOps on Microsoft Fabric, covering non-functional aspects such as observability, security, data quality, and testing.
+It is designed as a reference implementation and should be customized to meet specific requirements.

 ## Contents <!-- omit in toc -->